m5stack/m5-docs/docs/en/core/fire.md

 ## Description

 **M5Stack FIRE Kit** is a upgrade from the Gray kits,except the 9-Axis IMU sensor.
-It provides more hardware resources : 16M PSRAM , enhanced Base (M5GO Base and M5GO CHG Base), larger battery, etc.
+It provides more hardware resources : 16MB Flash, 4M PSRAM, enhanced Base (M5GO Base and M5GO CHG Base), larger battery, etc.

 With a IMU posture sensor, you can include posture detection in your work : accelerated speed, angulation, and trajectory deection.
 You can make relative products like sports data collector, 3D remote gesture controller and more.